 Public Health Reserve Corps (PHRC)

 The Public Health Reserve Corps is a group of local volunteers who are pre-registered, pre-credentialed, and pre-trained to respond in the case of an emergency or disaster.
-Deschutes County accepts both licensed and non-licensed professionals.
+Deschutes County only accepts licensed professionals for this opportunity.
 The PHRC is accepting new members.
 For more information please visit www.serv-or.org .

 American Red Cross